 ...is a frivolous game designed to waste the time of busy people who are desperate for diversion.
-It focuses on five categories of the most trivial questions we could come up with about Apple and Apples, and promises you nothing to show for your efforts-unless, of course, you should win...
+It focuses on five categories of the most trivial questions we could come up with about Apple and Apples.
+So...if you get even a few of these correct, consider that you're doing well.
+Here's the collection of stumpers: